an airplane to successfully take off, it must first achieve minimum

 launch rail, looped over a pulley on the side of the rail, and ran back

-to the Flyer.
-This end of the rope was attached to a "tow bar" – a long
+forming a loop that slipped over a hook at the end of a "tow bar" – a long

 the Flyer's lower wing.